melroy89/auto-invest-bitvavo/README.md

 ```

 *Note:* Update the `API_KEY`, `API_SECRET` and set the correct path to the main.py script.
-*Note #2:* Do not forget to run `pip install -r requirements.txt` inside this repository as your current user, at least once.
+*Note #2:* Do not forget to run `pip install -r requirements.txt` from inside this repository as your current user, at least once.

 **GitLab Scheduled Pipelines**